encs-humanoid/devops/README.md

 curl https://raw.githubusercontent.com/encs-humanoid/devops/master/provision/build_hydro_full.sh | sh
 ```

-Be aware that this command can take a very long time to complete.
+Be aware that this command can take a very long time to finish.

 ##### 3) Complete any optional installations.